The Link Between Magnesium and Weight Loss

 Muscle pain or cramps

-A blood test can confirm magnesium levels, with normal ranges between 0.7 and 1.1 mmol/L.
+💉 A blood test can confirm magnesium levels.
+Normal ranges are between 0.7 and 1.1 mmol/L.

 Magnesium Deficiency and Weight Gain

-Low magnesium can increase stress and anxiety, triggering compulsive snacking and higher daily calorie intake, which can lead to fat storage and weight gain.
+Low magnesium can increase stress and anxiety, triggering compulsive snacking and higher daily calorie intake — leading to fat storage and weight gain.

 Magnesium can be obtained through a balanced diet or via supplements if daily needs are not met.

-Supplements like Nutri&Co magnesium capsules combine multiple forms for optimal absorption.
-Benefits include:
+Quality magnesium supplements combine multiple forms for optimal absorption.
+Key benefits include:

 Appetite regulation